davidbody/iowaruby.github.io/_meetings/2017/03/index.md

 1. Database Config files and some simple basic settings you can do when starting a project.
 1. Also if time, when things go wrong, helpful tools/software that come in handy to help figure out what's going on.

-Let's get crazy, and learn about some db's!!!
+Let's get crazy, and learn about some dbs!!!

 ### Speakers